bogstefan/OptimizationLibrary/README.md

 # OptimizationLibrary
-A numerical optimization library which runs on CPU or GPU
+* A numerical optimization library which runs on CPU or GPU
+* The GPU part is written in CUDA